hhovhann/document-comment-service/README.md

 ## 📍 Comment-to-Document Location Mapping

 ### Design Decision
-I chose a **flexible multi-strategy approach** using an embedded `CommentLocation` entity that supports multiple location reference types.
+I chose a **flexible multi-strategy approach** using a `CommentLocationStrategy` interface that supports multiple strategies reference types.
 This allows comments to be anchored to specific places in documents using different strategies based on use case.

 ### Location Strategies